code-rhapsodie/ezdataflow-bundle/README.md

 ## Define your Dataflow

-Before use the admin UI for manage your dataflows, you need define it.
-Please refer you to the [Code-Rhapsodie Dataflow type documentation](https://github.com/code-rhapsodie/dataflow-bundle#define-a-dataflow-type).
+Before using the admin UI for manage your dataflows, you need to define them.
+Please refer to [Code-Rhapsodie Dataflow type documentation](https://github.com/code-rhapsodie/dataflow-bundle#define-a-dataflow-type).

 ## Use the ContentWriter